 This is an in-depth class which covers five different mittens (we'll knit one per day) from several countries.
-The Latvian mitten introduces knitted fringe and scalloped edging, knitted braids with variations, and working with several colors.
+The following four are suggested, though other mittens from this catalog may be added/ substituted to create a custom 5 day learning experience.
+The Latvian Fingerless Mitt introduces a scalloped edging, knitted braids with variations, and working with several colors.
 The Maine (US) mitten involves two-color motifs and unusual shaping techniques for maintaining the pattern repeats.
 The Norwegian (Selbu) mitten is made working with two yarns at a time, a variety of motifs, traditional thumb with gusset and tip construction, as well as variations.
-The Swedish Lovikka mitten is a quick and easy mitten to knit, and students will learn traditional embroidery for the cuffs as well as fulling (felting) the mittens.
-The Swedish twined mittens are made of a special knitting technique which is hundreds of years old.
+The Swedish twined mitts are made of a special knitting technique which is hundreds of years old.
 Using two yarns of the same color, a very warm and dense mitten can be made, by spiraling the yarns around each other.
 Traditional shaping, motifs, and cast-ons will also be taught.
-Other mittens from this catalog may be substituted to create a custom 5 day learning experience.
-Level: Intermediate to advanced (must be proficient with dp needles) Knit-alongs for local yarn stores A ten-week Knit-Along course has been developed for yarn shops based on the Gansey, the British fisherman's sweater of the 1800s.
+Level: Intermediate to advanced (must be proficient with dp needles) KNIT-ALONGS FOR LOCAL YARN STORES A ten-week Knit-Along course has been developed for yarn shops based on the Gansey, the British fisherman's sweater of the 1800s.
 This is a rugged and handsome garment that is comprised of many interesting techniques.
 Beth will Skype in twice during the course to encourage your students and to answer questions.
 Knit Beth's gansey design The Big Easy, along with a detailed syllabus and her DVD which demonstrates the different techniques necessary to complete a gansey.
 The Big Easy is a pullover knitted at four stitches per inch for a quicker knit than with traditional gansey yarn.
 This sweater can be knitted in an oversized style or as a more fitted garment.
 There are three options for the neck.
 The Big Easy can be knitted with or without the underarm gusset.
 As a shop owner, you will receive: